viemeva/viemeva/README.md

 I sometimes have Touch Discomfort and/or Crowd/Cover Discomfort.
 Please respect my discomforts...
 Don't be an asshole and start rapidly booping me or covering me. ( I find booping as an offensive gesture whenever I'm in a bad mood )

 I'm usually afk because I'll always be on my phone or pc drawing, watching yt, or playing another game, so just send me a whisper if you want to interact with me.
 But, if I'm not interested, I won't respond to your whisper.

-( At very rare occasions, I do make friends.
-If you want to be my friend just whisper me or send me a friend request.
-If I don't know you that much or at all, I won't accept. )

 <p align="center">
 <img width="500" src="https://github.com/user-attachments/assets/6c643ef8-4d29-46fc-86b7-89993abcbe19"